 - Opposition to ex parte efiled by 4:00 p.m. does not require a courtesy copy

 - Opposition to ex parte efiled after 4:00 p.m. requires that a courtesy copy be brought on the day of the ex parte.

-- The proposed order shall be brought to court the morning of the Ex Parte.
+- The proposed order shall be included as a separate document in the same envelope as the ex parte application and brought to court the morning of the Ex Parte.